How To Tell Your Ex You Still Love Him

 While it might be hard to accept, if you know in your gut that telling your ex you love him isn’t going to change the feelings between you, or if he’s made it clear he isn’t interested, it is time for you to move on.
 This can seem like a difficult task, but there are ways to help you forget about your ex.
 Picking up a new hobby has been shown to help people move on from a failed relationship.
-It helps get your mind off of your ex, as well as boost your self-esteem by giving you goals to work toward.
-Anything from learning the piano to joining a book club not only occupies your time, but it also gets you out of the house and interacting with other people.
+It helps get your mind off of your ex and boost your self-esteem by giving you goals to work toward.
+Anything from learning the piano to joining a book club not only occupies your time but also gets you out of the house and interacting with other people.

 In a study published in the Journal of Experimental Psychology, researchers worked to find if a cognitive therapy approach could help people get over a breakup.
-What they found was that encouraging people to rethink the negative aspects of their relationship actually helped them to get over an ex.
-The study suggests that people take time each day to write a list of as many negative things about your ex as they can think of.
-While focusing on these unhappy memories can make you feel worse in the short term, this study, along with some older research done by one of its authors, found that it helped to decrease attachment to ex more quickly.
+They found that encouraging people to rethink their relationship's negative aspects actually helped them get over an ex.
+The study suggests that people take time each day to write a list of as many negative things about their ex as they can think of.
+While focusing on these unhappy memories can make you feel worse in the short term, this study, along with some older research done by one of its authors, found that it helped decrease attachment to ex more quickly.

 If you are still having trouble working through lingering feelings for your ex, you might need to consider enlisting the help of a counselor or therapist.
 At ReGain, we help connect people with therapists that can help deal with the types of issues a breakup can cause in your life.
 We offer convenient online sessions that can be done from your computer, tablet, or phone, whenever it best suits your schedule.
 Our trained and licensed therapists are here to help you work through whatever concerns you may be experiencing.
-Remember that it’s okay to not forget about your ex, but it isn’t okay to feel miserable and hopeless.
-Sometimes people simply fall out of love, and we must learn to accept it.
-Let us help you to work through your feelings and find coping mechanisms so that you can move on with your life.
+Remember that it’s okay not to forget about your ex, but it isn’t okay to feel miserable and hopeless.
+Sometimes people fall out of love, and we must learn to accept it.
+Let us help you work through your feelings and find coping mechanisms to move on with your life.

 Previous ArticleWhy Do I Miss Him So Much?
 How To Manage A Broken Heart